liballeg/allegro5/readme_a5.txt

 First open up a console and make sure that cmake.exe is in your %PATH%.
 You ensure than by typing "SET PATH=C:\cmake\bin\;%PATH%" or similar.
 Typing "cmake" should display the help message.
-It is also a good idea to have MSVC compiler cl.exe in your path, to make it easier for CMake to find it, especially if you have mutiple MSVC versions installed.
-You can do that by running vcvars32.bat script found in the directory where MSVC is installed.
+It is also a good idea to have MSVC compiler cl.exe in your path, and you must have lib.exe in your path.
+You can do that by running vcvars32.bat script found in the directory where MSVC is installed, or you can start the IDE then click "Tools > Visual Studio 20xx Command Prompt".

 CMake works by first creating a project solution, which can then be opened with MSVC IDE and built.